Best Moisturizers and Oils for Bald Men: Top 7 Tested Picks for a Smooth, Hydrated Scalp

 Coconut Oil

-- Lightweight, hydrating, and adds natural shine
+- Deeply hydrating and adds a natural shine

 Shea Butter Balm

-- Soothes and softens dry scalp
+- Soothes and softens a dry, flaky scalp

-- Perfect for sensitive or irritated skin
+- Ideal for sensitive or irritated skin

-Almond Oil / Jojoba Oil
+Almond Oil and Jojoba Oil

-- Reduces irritation and dryness
+- Reduce irritation and dryness without clogging pores

 Sun Protection & Hats